 The RRA will collect and keep members personal data for membership purposes only.
 This includes members name and address and the record of the membership fee paid.
 This is reviewed and collected annually by the RRA road stewards.

 The RRA will regularly review and renew members consent for the RRA to hold their personal details.

 The RRA will only use members personal data supplied to us, to communicate with members about RRA business.
-This includes the delivery of the RRA’s Recorder magazine, information, events and collection of RRA membership fee.
+This includes the delivery of the RRA’s Recorder magazine, information, events and collection of RRA membership fee and the website mailing list for EBlasts.
 The RRA will treat members personal data as confidential and will not share it with any other organization, except as required by law.

 Members may at any time, request to see their personal details held by the RRA or have their personal details changed or removed from the RRA database by contacting the RRA Data Protection Officer.

 Members personal data will be removed from the RRA database when a resident is no longer a member.